hashgraph/stablecoin-studio/sdk/README.md

 ```

 ### Init
-Sets the network and could also set the factory smart contract address and register the events, returning supported wallets depending on wheter the SDK was started through a DApp or not.
+Sets the network and could also set the mirror node and the JSON-RPC-Relay services, the factory smart contract address and register the events, returning supported wallets depending on wheter the SDK was started through a DApp or not.

 **Spec:**